 Quick troubleshooting checklist

-If a holding looks missing, confirm the trade dates sit inside the range.
+If a holding looks missing, confirm the trade dates sit inside the selected range.

 If a sold holding still appears, check whether the sale date is after the range end or whether Hide sold instruments is off.

-Switch to All Time to confirm your full history and quantities at zero for closed positions.
+Switch to All Time to confirm your full history and quantities at zero for closed positions (only applies on reports that include the Date Range Selector).